Varsity Line: Bedford and Cambridge Railway

-In 1859 the Cambridge aspirations of several railway companies were competing for Parliamentary approval.
+In 1859 the Cambridge aspirations of several railway companies were competing for parliamentary approval.
 A proposed Bedford, Potton and Cambridge Railway was thrown out, but the reverse showed that an alliance with the Great Northern Railway might prove fruitful.

-In the 1860 session of Parliament, the Bedford and Cambridge Railway (as it now styled itself) got the Royal Assent on 6 August 1860.
-The Great Northern Railway hoped to build from Shepreth to this new line near Lords Bridge and gain access to Cambridge, by-passing the hostile, and even spiteful, Eastern Counties Railway.
+In the 1860 session of Parliament, the Bedford and Cambridge Railway (as it now styled itself) got royal assent for the Bedford and Cambridge Railway Act 1860 (23 & 24 Vict. c. clxxxiii) on 6 August 1860.
+The Great Northern Railway planned to build from Shepreth to this new line near Lords Bridge and thus gain access to Cambridge.

 The Bedford and Cambridge Railway was to take over the Sandy and Potton Railway and use its alignment.
 The route chosen entered the southern extremity of Cambridge alongside the Eastern Counties route from London, at Cambridge being permitted to use a platform at the ECR station.
 There was to be a separate LNWR goods station west of Hills Road.

 In fact the construction significantly overran cost estimates, and the company had to confer with the LNWR (as prospective lessee) about how to raise the extra cash.
 The authorised capital had been £240,000, and this had never fully been subscribed, and after opening the estimated cost to complete had risen to £370,175.
 This at last proved to be accurate.
 There was acrimony between the companies, but the LNWR underwrote the extra capital, and after considerable further negotiation, the LNWR absorbed the Bedford and Cambridge Railway Company by a share conversion, equating to 4% on the £240,000 original capital.

 It opened on 7 July 1862 for passengers, and for goods in October 1862.
 The Sandy and Potton Railway had been purchased for £20,000.
 On 1 July 1862 the Eastern Counties Railway was restructured into the Great Eastern Railway.

 The May 1864 working timetable shows four passenger trains running throughout from Cambridge to Bletchley, and one early train from Bedford to Bletchley, and three goods trains.
 One Sunday passenger train is shown.
 Most of the passenger trains appear to continue to Oxford and London, probably by through coach attached to other trains.

-Working arrangements were made with the LNWR, authorised by Act of 23 June 1864.
+Working arrangements were made with the LNWR, authorised by the Bedford and Cambridge Railway Act 1864 (27 & 28 Vict. c. lxii) of 23 June 1864.
 The company was absorbed by the LNWR on 5 July 1865.

 The line as constructed was single; double track was later constructed between Sandy and Gamlingay on 20 October 1870, and on to Cambridge on 10 July 1871.

 The Midland Railway's London extension opened in 1857, at this stage to Hitchin.
 It crossed the LNWR line at Bedford by a (nearly) 90-degree flat crossing; although it was undesirable, it was considered an appropriate economy measure as compared with a bridge crossing.